diegomrodrigues/statistical_learning_notes/05. Kernel Methods/topics.md

     *   Computational Costs: Local methods have O(N) for single evaluation while expansion methods have O(M) which are usually lower, if M << N.
         * Details of implementation of a local average using triangulation schemes for computational efficiency.

-**Key Themes:**

-*   **Localization:** The core idea of fitting models locally, via kernels.
-*   **Bias-Variance Tradeoff:** The interplay between neighborhood size/bandwidth and the resulting bias and variance of the estimates.
-*   **Kernels:** The various properties of kernels, including their compact support, and continuity.
-*   **Flexibility vs. Interpretability:** The tradeoff between allowing flexible models and maintaining interpretability.
-*  **Adaptivity:** Automatic adaptation of the kernels to changes in local data density.
-*   **Links with Linear Models:** Extension of local fitting techniques to a general class of regression models.
-*   **Connections Between Methods:** The common basis between local regression, kernel density estimation, naive Bayes, and radial basis function models
-*   **Alternative approaches:** using smoothing techniques such as thin-plate splines, polynomial basis and splines for functional representations.

-This breakdown should give you a solid foundation for studying Chapter 6.
-Let me know if you need any more details or clarification on any topic!